 8. Add Subtle Sparkle With Metals

 Winter needs a little shine.
-Use warm metals like brushed brass, antique gold, or copper to catch the firelight without blinding your guests.
+Use warm metals like brushed brass, antique gold, or copper to catch the firelight without blinding your guests, a trick that also shines in a blue and white winter palette.

 Where To Use It